 As a general rule of thumb, the more resources you can give your databases, the better.
 Most databases will happily use all CPU cores available, but only use memory up to an amount you configure, so make sure to set this memory usage as high as you can afford.
 Having more memory available allows your database to make more use of caching, which is usually good.

-However, using database replicas for performance gains is much more complicated.
-When using replicated database systems, you are always trading in consistency or availability to get additional performance and the consequences of this can be subtle and it is important that you have a deep understanding of the semantics of your replication mechanism.
+However, using database replicas for performance gain is much more complicated.
+When using replicated database systems, you are always trading in consistency or availability to get additional performance and the consequences of this can be subtle.
+It is important that you have a deep understanding of the semantics of your replication mechanism.

 Using an off-the-shelf database proxy solution that redirects read queries to your replicas and write queries to your primary database will lead to very nasty bugs.